isalin/TBbard/README.md

 * **Octave Target** FFXIV's perform system is limited to three octaves, whereas midi can have up to ~10 octaves.
 TBbard will attempt to convert the notes to sound reasonable, but for some songs you might want to adjust the target octaves (most of the time you'll probably want to leave this on the default).

 * **Loop** will cause the playback to loop indefinitely until it's manually stopped.
-There's a 1 second delay in-between every loop to ket the playback buffer catch back up for fast paced songs.
+There's a 1 second delay in-between every loop to let the playback buffer catch back up for fast paced songs.

 * **Instrument** refers to the selected MIDI instrument to play.